loveshdongre/leetcode-enhancer/README.md

 - popup.js: js file to handle changes like storaging checkbox preferences.
 - popup.scss: Scss file for styling popup.html file.
 - README.md: Guide for the entire extension
-- run_browserify.sh: It will convert scripts written in scripts folder to service-worker.js, content-scripts.js and popup.js in the root directory.
-- service-worker.js (background script): One important function is listens event from the content-script and enables extensioin icon in the browser
+- service-worker.js (background script): One important function is listens event from the content-script and enables extension icon in the browser

 ## :handshake: Contribution
 Contributions are always welcomed, here is what you need to do: